Get the Glossary

 At the end of the day, you don’t have to be an insurance expert.
 You just need to keep these high-level requirements in mind:

-• States where you have employees generally will require you to establish an SUI account to remit SUI taxes quarterly.
+• States where you have employees generally will require you to establish a SUI account to remit SUI taxes quarterly.

 • You must report your FUTA tax by filing an annual Form 940 with the Internal Revenue Service.

-Did you know that Justworks calculates and deducts the amount of SUI your company owes?
-We handle any outstanding FUTA tax payments and file Form 940 on behalf of our customers.
-It’s just one more thing we take off your plate so you can continue running your business and caring for your team.
+Justworks calculates and deducts the amount of SUI your company owes.
+Justworks pays any outstanding FUTA taxes and files Form 940 on behalf of our customers.
+It’s just one more thing we’ll take off your plate so you can continue running your business and caring for your team.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.